-In the United States, an annual event is held each Spring.
-The event is open to all, but is a requirement for those continuing onto BLS200 (the second year of the BLS course).
-Those planning to enroll in BLS100 (the first year of the BLS course) are not required to attend an Intensive in advance.
-The goal of the Intensive is to inspire and envision attendees, and to lay a foundation that will help prepare them for the curriculum and mentoring component that will follow throughout the year.
+In the United States, an annual event is held each spring.
+The event is open to all, but is a requirement for those continuing into GoBusiness200 (the second-year course).
+Those planning to enroll in GoBusiness100 (the first-year course) are encouraged to attend, but it is not required.
+The goal of the Intensive is to inspire and envision attendees and to lay a foundation that will help prepare them for the curriculum and mentoring component that will follow throughout the year.

-The Mentor-based model is critical to the success of the course.
-Our desire to see students work with a facilitator is based in our conviction that genuine transformation in a person’s life takes place in the context of spiritual relationships with other men and women.
+The mentor-based model is critical to the success of the course.
+Our desire to see each group of students work with a facilitator is based out of our conviction that genuine transformation takes place in the context of spiritual relationships with other people.
 The role of the facilitator is to encourage and challenge the students as they work through the material.
-Facilitators are all graduates of the course themselves and have also completed a special training school specifically designed for BLS Facilitators.
+Facilitators are all graduates of the course, have completed our Facilitator Training School, and have apprenticed under a seasoned Facilitator before leading groups on their own.

 Chapter 1: God is Building a Family Business